 Make sure to take a look at the Fire Action Notice in your building.
 Fire Action Notices provide instruction on what to do in the event of a fire and what procedures to follow.
-Fire action notices at Chadswell are located within the main entrance foyer of the building.
+Fire Action Notices can be found in the main entrance foyer of the building.

-Fire exit signs direct you to the shortest exit route available in the event of an emergency.
-Fire exit signs can be found on walls and doors along the escape route.
+Fire Exit Signs direct you to the shortest exit route available in the event of an emergency.
+Fire Exit Signs can be found along escape routes.